Agressive Dog Rehabilitation

 Bite inhibition should then be further refined once the pup is in their new home and learns that humans have even more sensitive skin.
 Continued play with other puppies is still important at least until the puppy's permanent teeth have erupted.
 Generally, puppies should have attained a good level of bite inhibition by the time they are 5 to 6 months of age.

 A dog with good bite inhibition, therefore, is more likely to have a good prognosis compared to a dog that has a history of exerting mutilating force with its jaws.
-In this case, the key factor is pressure exerted with the jaws.
+In this case, the key factor is the pressure exerted with the jaws.
 Of course, a large breed dog compared to a toy breed dog is more likely to cause damage which also plays a role in the prognosis.
 Below is a summary of Ian Dunbar's bite scale.

 A Summary of Ian Dunbar's Bite Scale